ch007m/gpg-issue/README.md

 It occurs when we try to use on the same machine different `gpg` folders; your home folder, the one created within the workspace by jenkins, ...

-Such a situation could become conflictual if it not managed correctly as most several `gpg-agent` will be launched but pointing to different `.gnupg` folders
+Such a situation could become conflictual if it not managed correctly as several `gpg-agent` will be launched but pointing to different `.gnupg` folders !!!

 ### References